AmitRoy7781/amitroy7781.github.io/_pages/about.md

 </p> -->

 <p align="justify">I received my Bachelor of Science (B.Sc) degree in Computer Science and Engineering
- from University of Dhaka in August 2020 and <b> secured the 1<sup>st</sup> position in the class of 2019.</b> In my undergraduate days, I was involved in competitive programming and solved 1000+ problems in different online judges.
+ from the University of Dhaka, Dhaka, Bangladesh in August 2020 and <b> secured the 1<sup>st</sup> position in the class of 2019.</b>
+In my undergraduate days, I was involved in competitive programming and solved 1000+ problems in different online judges.
 My undergraduate research topic was Utility-based Graph Mining, supervised by
 <a href="https://scholar.google.fr/citations?hl=en&user=0huuef0AAAAJ">
 Dr. Chowdhury Farhan Ahmed</a> and  <a href="https://scholar.google.com/citations?user=UD5-rcAAAAAJ&hl"> Md.
 Ashraful Islam  </a>.  </p>

-Apart from my research and academic stuffs, I enjoy following and analyzing cricket, playing badminton and card games.
+Apart from my research and academic stuff, I enjoy following and analyzing cricket, playing badminton and card games.

 # 📰 News